-We have grown rapidly since 2009 by understanding our clients' objectives and pain points, including adding nearly 4.9 million live registered users from December 31, 2020 to December 31, 2022.
+We have grown rapidly since 2009 by understanding our clients' objectives and pain points, including adding more than 5 million live registered users from December 31, 2021 to December 31, 2023.
 We have designed our solutions to improve our clients' ability to achieve their core objectives, including new client growth, customer engagement, increasing and holding deposits, making loans, facilitating money movement and lowering overall operating costs.
 Importantly, we make our clients more competitive against the megabanks, challenger banks and other technology-enabled competitors.